-The Corydalis genus is a relative of the poppy and native to many regions in the Northern Hemisphere and has over different species in China and the Himalaya's.
+The Corydalis genus is a relative of the poppy and native to many regions in the Northern Hemisphere and has over different species in China and the Himalaya’s.
 It grows in woodland environments and the bright yellow root or tuber is used for medicine.
 Most yellow roots contain the group of phytochemicals known as alkaloids, and this one is no exception.
-It has been used as a medicine by all cultures where it is native, and species found in North America have a long history of use in medicine as well.
+It has been used by all cultures where it is native, and species found in North America have a long history of use.

 Uses of Corydalis